xerolinux/XeroHub/content/posts/build-archiso/index.md

 ### Let's do this

 First off we need to grab a few packages in order to be able to build the ISO.
+Keep in mind that in order to do this you must be on **Arch**.
+In case you aren't, that's where [**Distrobox**](https://distrobox.it/compatibility/) comes in really handy.

 ```Bash
 sudo pacman -S archiso